DavyLandman/portable8439/README.md

     The function returns the size written to the plain text buffer, less than zero marks an decryption failure.

+Please make sure to study the original [RFC](https://tools.ietf.org/html/rfc8439) how to take care of your additional data, key, and nonce.
+_Rough_ summary: never use the same pair of key & nonce.
+Random nonce is fine but you have to make sure it is unique for the key.
+An incrementing nonce is also fine.
+If you can pick additional data based on something that chances the semantics of your protocol or something you already know about each other.

+### Configuring unknown platforms

+Portable 8439 is faster if it knows the platform is little endian and if the biggest integer supported by the compiler is also the fastest.

+If you are on a platform that is not included in the `__HAVE_LITTLE_ENDIAN` detection, you should supply `-D__HAVE_LITTLE_ENDIAN` to your compiler.

+If you are on a platform where the biggest math operations of the compiler are not the quickest, try measuring the effect of changing the version of the poly1305 implementation.

+* `-DPOLY1305_8BIT`, 8->16 bit multiplies, 32 bit additions
+* `-DPOLY1305_16BIT`, 16->32 bit multiples, 32 bit additions
+* `-DPOLY1305_32BIT`, 32->64 bit multiplies, 64 bit additions
+* `-DPOLY1305_64BIT`, 64->128 bit multiplies, 128 bit additions

+(quote from the poly1305-donna readme)

 ## Installing

-As package management in C is a bit of a mess we algamize releases into a single c and h file.
-So always download the released versions, it is easy to include in your project and also helps the c++ compiler do better optimization.
+As package management in C is a bit of a mess we amalgamate the source code into a single c and h file.
+Always download the [released versions](https://github.com/DavyLandman/portable8439/releases), they are easy to include in your project and also helps the compiler optimize code.

 ## License

-The code is licensed under CC0 (a public domain like license) and contains code from floodberry/poly1305 which is also under the public domain.
+The code is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) and contains code from floodberry/poly1305-donna which is also under the public domain.